tfelix/bestia-docs/content/docs/server/ai.md

 * Temperature (Weather)
 * Mana/Magic

-Sensor information will be put into the Agents Blackboard to access it later when considerations are made or action plans are created.
+Sensor information will be put into the Agent's Blackboard to access it later when considerations are made or action plans are created.

 ## Behavior